Where is Your Office Located and How Do I Get There?

 Do you take insurance?

-I’m considered an out-of-network provider for some insurance plans.
-This means I can offer receipts for services that may allow you to receive reimbursement through your health insurance provider, depending on your plan.
+I’m a United Insurance provider.
+Beginning in November and December I’ll also be a provider for Blue Cross, Blue Shield, Cigna, and Aetna.
+With another provider, I’m considered an “out-of-network provider” for some insurance plans.
+This means I can provide you with a super bill that you may be able to file for reimbursement through your health insurance provider.
+This depends on your plan.
 If you are interested in pursuing reimbursement, be sure to check with your provider in advance to learn what your plan allows.

 How Do Forms Work?

 You’ll be able to download client forms from my website, complete and bring them in, and we’ll review them during our initial session.
-While they may seem tedious, they are required by HIPAA and are a one-time process.
+These are required by HIPAA and are a one-time process.

 The time that we collaboratively select for us to to work together is allocated for you, and there is a cost to each hour I work in my office.
 Therefore, if you need to cancel an appointment, you must give me 36 hours notice.
 Otherwise you will be charged for the missed appointment.